-In 2019, OFPRA took 9,800 inadmissibility decisions, out of which 7,750 concerned subsequent applications.237 The other 2,050 inadmissibility decisions concerned asylum seekers who already enjoyed international protection in an EU Member State or refugee status in a third country, thus marking a significant increase of inadmissibility decisions in such cases.
-By way of comparison, in 2017 only 214 inadmissibility decisions were issued concerning asylum seekers who already enjoyed international protection in an EU Member State or refugee status in a third country.238 More recent figures on the number of inadmissibility decisions are not available.
+In 2020, OFPRA issued8,194inadmissibility decisions, out of which 7,717 concerned subsequent applications.
+The other 368inadmissibility decisions concerned asylum seekers who already enjoyed international protection in an EU Member State or refugee status in a third country, thus marking a significant increase of inadmissibility decisions in such cases.
+The nationality mostly affected by inadmissibility decisions in 2021 included Albanians (725), Haitians (717) et Georgians (573).
+More recent figures on the number of inadmissibility decisions are not available.

-Indicators: Admissibility Procedure: Personal Interview Same as regular procedure 1.
-Is a personal interview of the asylum seeker in most cases conducted in practice in the admissibility procedure? ☐ Yes ☑ No If so, are questions limited to identity, nationality, travel route? ☐ Yes ☑ No If so, are interpreters available in practice, for interviews? ☑ Yes ☐ No 2.
-Are interviews conducted through video conferencing? ☐ Frequently ☒ Rarely ☐ Never
+Indicators: Admissibility Procedure: Personal Intervi ew 1.
+Is a personal interview of the asylum seeker in most cases conducted admissibility procedure?
+If so, are questions limited to identity, nationality, travel route?
+If so, are interpreters available in practice, for interviews? n practice in the Yes No Yes No Yes No

+OFPRA, Activity report 2020, 60.

-Asylum seekers whose claim is deemed inadmissible on ground of the existence of an international protection in an EU Member State or refugee status in a third country, are invited to a personal interview.
+2. Are interviews conducted through video conferencing? $\Box$ Frequently $\boxtimes$ Rarely $\Box$ Never Asylum seekers whose claim is deemed inadmissible on ground of the existence of an international protection in an EU Member State or refugee status in a third country, are invited to a personal interview.
 The interview in the case of Subsequent Applications, which represent the largest part of inadmissibility cases, is not required by law.
-In 2019, 13% of inadmissibility decisions regarding subsequent applications were taken following an interview with the asylum seeker.239

-Indicators: Admissibilit ☐ Same as regu \ 1.
-Does th ne law provide for an appeal against ar n inadmissibility decision? ⊠ Yes □ No (If yes, is it , If yes, is it automatically suspensive ☐ Yes ☐ Some grounds ☒ No
+3.3.
+Appeal Indicators: Admissibility Procedure: Appeal Same as regular procedure 1.
+Does the law provide for an appeal against an inadmissibility decision?

+□No

+Yes ☐ Some grounds ☒ No

+☐ Administrative

+Judicial